 McGrath RentCorp (the Company) is a California corporation organized in 1979.
 The Company is a diversified business to business rental company with three rental products; relocatable modular buildings, electronic test equipment and liquid and solid containment tanks and boxes.
 Although the Company's primary emphasis is on equipment rentals, sales of equipment occur in the normal course of business.
-The Company is comprised of four business segments: its modular building division ("Mobile Modular"), its electronic test equipment division ("TRS-RenTelco"), Adler Tank Rentals, LLC, its wholly-owned subsidiary providing containment solutions for storage of hazardous and non-hazardous liquids and solids ("Adler Tanks") and its classroom manufacturing business ("Enviroplex", a wholly owned subsidiary) selling modular classrooms in California.
+The Company is comprised of four business segments: its modular building division ("Mobile Modular"), its electronic test equipment division ("TRS-RenTelco"), its containment solutions for the storage of hazardous and non-hazardous liquids and solids ("Adler Tanks") and its classroom manufacturing business selling modular classrooms in California ("Enviroplex").